mvolkmann/blog/src/swift-ui.md

 - Optionally sort the attributes on their name or type by clicking on the "Attribute" or "Type" column.

-- By default each attribute is "Optional".
-Uncheck that for required attributes.
+- By default each attribute is optional.
+  For any that are required, select the attribute and uncheck the "Optional" checkbox in the inspector.

 - Optionally specify a default value for each attribute.
+  Select an attribute and enter a value for "Default Value" in the inspector.

 - Optionally specify validation criteria for each attribute.
+  Select an attribute and enter values for "Validation" in the inspector.

 - Add relationships between entities where each specifies a Relationship name, Destination, Type, and Delete Rule.
-  The Type can be "To One" or "To Many".
+  The "Type" in the Inspector can be "To One" or "To Many".
-  The Delete Rule can be "Nullify", "Cascade", or "Deny".
+  The "Delete Rule" in the Inspector can be "Nullify", "Cascade", or "Deny".

   "Nullify" means instances can be deleted without also deleting related entities.